thepythonic/bookings/README.md

 end
 ```

+### User must have a time_zone field

-your User model must provide the follwoing interface.
+User model must provide the follwoing methods.

 ```ruby
   def is_reservable?